 Bagley’s: Live the high life with a glass of champagne, oysters, lobster roll or eggs benedict with seafood.

-Hoxton Beach: Graze on fresh and tasty falafel boxes or wraps with various salads and hummus.
-Homeboy and I tried the wraps which were filled with super fresh salads and that falafel was first class.
+Hoxton Beach: Graze on freshly made falafel boxes or wraps with various salads and hummus.
+Homeboy and I tried the wraps which were filled with super fresh salads, and that falafel was first class.

 Tozino: Hang out in the cool Barcelona style tapas bar with hanging hams and Iberico sandwiches sold from a stall on the street.

 African Volcano: Buy Mozambique style peri-peri sauces plus marinades by Grant Hawthrone.